sudoRole. Instead of defining a Cmnd_Alias that is referenced by multiple users, one can create a

 sudoRoleentries retrieved from the LDAP directory have no inherent order.
 The

 sudoOrderattribute is an integer (or floating point value for LDAP servers that support it) that is used to sort the matching entries.
-This allows LDAP-based sudoers entries to more closely mimic the behaviour of the sudoers file, where the of the entries influences the result.
+This allows LDAP-based sudoers entries to more closely mimic the behavior of the sudoers file, where the order of the entries influences the result.
 If multiple entries match, the entry with the highest

 sudoOrderattribute is chosen.
 This corresponds to the “last match” behavior of the sudoers file.
 If the

 sudoOrderattribute is not present, a value of 0 is assumed.
 The

 sudoOrderattribute is only available in sudo versions 1.7.5 and higher.